-Terms and Conditions of the Notes") will be calculated by reference to the London Interbank Offered Rate ("LIBOR") or the Euro Interbank Offered Rate ("EURIBOR"), as specified in the applicable Final Terms.
-As of the date of this Offering Circular, each of the administrator of LIBOR (ICE Benchmark Administration Limited) and the administrator of EURIBOR (the European Money Markets Institute) is included in ESMA's register of administrators under Article 36 of the Regulation (EU) No. 2016/1011 (as amended from time to time, the "EU Benchmarks Regulation").
+Terms and Conditions of the Notes") will be calculated by reference the Euro Interbank Offered Rate ("EURIBOR").
+As of the date of this Offering Circular, the administrator of EURIBOR (the European Money Markets Institute) is included in ESMA's register of administrators under Article 36 of the Regulation (EU) No. 2016/1011 (as amended from time to time, the "EU Benchmarks Regulation").